uyanda-shezi/cards/README.md

 # cards

-Repo fro the cards service
+Repo for the cards service